MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/management/manage_windows_dockerfile.md

 ### FROM

 The FROM instruction sets the container image that will be used during the new image creation process.
-For instance, when using the instruction `FROM WindowsServerCore`, the resulting image will be derived from, and have a dependency on the WindowsServerCore Base OS image.
+For instance, when using the instruction `FROM windowsservercore`, the resulting image will be derived from, and have a dependency on the Windows Server Core Base OS image.

 Examples: